 Once you are certain the blades are sharp enough to your liking, remove the crank, put the gear back on the wheel, place the wheel in the correct position and attach the C ring.
 You are now ready to show off your newly sharpened reel mower.

 Any Other Methods To Sharpen A Reel Mower?

 It is possible to sharpen your reel mower with the normal knife sharpening tools.
 However, this presents specific problems.
 You are that more likely to overdo it and damage the blades.
 You could also inflict serious cuts on your fingers.
 To be safe, simply use the right backslapping sharpening kit.

 If you still find it useful to use the conventional knife sharpener, there are a few basic measures you will need to put in place.
-First, disassemble the reel mower and take out the blades.
+How To Sharpen A Reel Mower at First, disassemble the reel mower and take out the blades.
 If this cannot be done, look for an arresting feature to lock the wheels from spinning.